varunoberoi/deepstream.io-website-old/pages/tutorials/getting-started.md

 		input.value = value;
 	});

-Open your page in two browser windows and watch both inputs stay in sync.
+Now open your page in two browser windows and watch both inputs stay in sync.
 Alltogether your page should now look like this:

 	<!DOCTYPE html>